lucysun/document_tagger/README.md

 <li>Moby Dick</li>
 </ol>
 TO USE:
 Download document_tagger as a zip file.
-From the command line, navigate to the directory where the zip file is saved and enter: "<file name: doc_tagger.py or doc_tagger_final.py> . <keyword 1> <keyword 2>... <keyword n>"
+From the command line, navigate to the directory where the zip file is saved and enter: "(file name: doc_tagger.py or doc_tagger_final.py) . keyword1 keyword 2 ... keyword n"

 For example, to search for the keywords "good" and "bad", you would enter from the command line: doc_tagger_final.py . good bad